-If an incident is not Serious, or it is not connected with the Religious Community's activities, it does not need to be reported.
-By way of example, disclosures that abuse is occurring outside the Religious Community, for example a beneficiary discloses abuse is taking place in their own home, and which are not connected to the Religious Community or its activities, should be reported to the relevant authorities in accordance with the relevant guidance.
-However, where the abuse does not relate to the Religious Community's activities, and the alleged perpetrator is not connected with the Religious Community, it is not a Serious Incident for these purposes and so should not be reported to the Charity Commission.
+If an incident is not Serious, or it is not connected with the cathedral's activities, it does not need to be reported.
+By way of example, disclosures that abuse is occurring outside the cathedral, for example a beneficiary discloses abuse is taking place in their own home, and which are not connected to the cathedral or its activities, should be reported to the relevant authorities in accordance with the relevant guidance.
+However, where the abuse does not relate to the cathedral's activities, and the alleged perpetrator is not connected with the cathedral, it is not a Serious Incident for these purposes and so should not be reported to the Charity Commission.